 The above image comparison shows how both auto-tune the same image.
 Depending on the colours, one might perform better than the other.
 See the original image.

 Crop and rotate

 Snapseed comes with the crop, rotate, expand, and perspective option.
 All are displayed separately in the tools tab.
 The crop tool also comes with seven built-in aspect ratios to help you choose the ideal size.

 Both come with tutorials to help you learn.
-Snapseed comes with over 25 tutorials, while new tutorials are published regularly on the main interface of Lightroom.
-Each tutorial in Snapseed first explains the tools and then offers to apply those same edits to your picture.
-Lightroom, on the other hand, suggests the edits on the tutorial photo to help you master the app features.
+Snapseed comes with over 25 tutorials.
+Each tutorial first explains the tools and then offers to apply the edits to your picture.

 The last part of Snapseed vs. Lightroom mobile is the export features.
 Both apps support exporting the same resolution image.
 Snapseed saves the date, photo location, and camera information, and it exports in jpeg format.

 Lightroom mobile is not entirely free.
 The discussed tools in this blog post are free, while there a few tools which come with the Adobe Photography plan.
 The premium tools include:

 - Selective adjustments